SaaS Application Development: Comprehensive Guide

 The approximate duration is 7.5 months for the development till release, considering one full-stack developer.
 And approximately 2 months for the development till release, considering four full-stack developers.
 You can also see a QA engineer and project manager in our estimation.
 We recommend forming the web development team taking into account these specialists.

-A QA engineer guarantees product quality during the whole development lifecycle.
+A QA engineer guarantees product quality during the whole product development life cycle.
 A project manager provides the day-to-day management of the project, ensuring that communication between the client and the team is going smoothly.
 A well-formed team will make the SaaS application development more manageable and effective.

 Based on the estimate and our experience in SaaS development, we can say that the price of a SaaS application will start with $50,000.
 Here we talk about the subscription functionality, which is the core of the SaaS product.
 The cost of a complete, fully-featured SaaS will be around $150,000-200,000 and more.